 8. Don’t be afraid to dine solo.

-No one bats an eyelid for all the times I indicated table for 1 when I enter a restaurant, so solo dining in Bangkok is more common than you’ll presume.
+No one bats an eyelid for all the times I indicated table for one when I enter a restaurant, so solo dining in Bangkok is more common than you’ll presume.
+I don’t know about you but I do get conscious of stares when I’m dining solo, SO, I always have my Kindle with me.
+In fact, I finished reading my “Gone Girl” novel in Bangkok!

 9. You can change currency easily in Bangkok.

 The rates are competitive too.
-For my last trip, when I ran out of Thai baht, I changed them at SuperRich at Asok BTS.
-You’ll need to produce identification (passport or identity card or driver’s license).
+For my last trip, when I ran out of Thai baht, I changed them at SuperRich at Asok BTS station.
+You’ll need to produce identification (passport / identity card / driver’s license).

-Credit cards are also widely accepted in Bangkok, so fret not!
+Credit cards are also widely accepted in Bangkok’s shopping malls, so fret not!

 10. Use these basic Thai words to greet or say thanks!